-- Audit and Risk Management Committee ("A&RM"), - Responsible for oversight of the risk management functions of the Bank with the assistance of and reporting by the Chief Risk Officer. - Is responsible for approving appropriate and prudent risk management policies (including tolerance limits) to mitigate business risks.
-This includes but is not limited to approving the Bank's Risk Appetite Framework. - Asset Liability Management Committee ("ALCO"), - Provides management of the Bank's balance sheet and oversees management of the Asset Liability Management ("ALM") Risks. - o Develop policies (including limits) for management of the ALM Risks for approval by A&RM, and monitor compliance with those policies. - Cross functional Risk Committee ("CRC") - Provides overall leadership, vision and direction of CTB's Enterprise Risk Management ("ERM") Program. - Review regular risk management reports describing outstanding risks issues and risk mitigation activities.
+- Audit and Risk Management Committee ("A&RM"), - Responsible for oversight of the Bank's financial statements, financial reporting processes and the quality of its financial reporting including the accounting principles, significant judgments and disclosures. - o Responsible for oversight of the risk management functions of the Bank with the assistance of and reporting by the Chief Risk Officer. - Responsible for approving appropriate and prudent risk management policies (including tolerance limits) to mitigate business risks.
+This includes but is not limited to approving the Bank's Risk Appetite Framework. - Asset Liability Management Committee ("ALCO"), - Provides management of the Bank's balance sheet and oversees management of the Asset Liability Management ("ALM") Risks. - Develop policies (including limits) for management of the ALM Risks for approval by A&RM, and monitor compliance with those policies. - Cross functional Risk Committee ("CRC") - Provides overall leadership, vision and direction of CTB's Enterprise Risk Management ("ERM") Program. - Review regular risk management reports describing outstanding risks issues and risk mitigation activities.